stentorium/stentor/packages/stentor-logger/README.md

 ## stentor-logger

-Simple logging library built on top of Winston for :mega: stentor.
+Simple logging library built on top of Winston for 📣 stentor.

 ## Usage